leifurhauks/zrpc/README.md

 ## WebSocket RPC w/Google Protocol Buffers (proto3)

-This example demonstrates how you can use Pulsar to create a websocket based streaming RPC service and proxy that is easy to integrate with data serialized to bytes e.g. Google Protocol Buffers.
+This example demonstrates how you can use Pulsar to create a websocket based streaming RPC service and proxy that is easy to integrate with data serialized to bytes e.g., Google Protocol Buffers.

-Install protobuf:
+Install Google Protocol Buffers:

 ```
 $ wget https://github.com/google/protobuf/releases/download/v3.0.0-beta-2/protobuf-python-3.0.0-beta-2.tar.gz